Swatow ware: Characteristics

-Dish with the path to the island of immortals, with "split pagoda" motif in the centre.
-Percival David Foundation/British Museum.
-There are two more in the "wall of dishes": E1 and D4.

 The most common subjects are birds in flight or at rest in or by water, and flowers.
 Animals, especially deer, set in a landscape are also common, as main subjects or in medallions in the border.
 Human figures are usually shown as staffage in landscapes, especially manning boats, but sometimes as a main subject.
 Other motifs are sea-monsters and dragons, both oddly-shaped.
 Some dishes have Islamic inscriptions in Arabic, intended for South East Asian Muslims rather than those further west.
 Some dishes show European ships, and represent Western ship's compasses.
 The designs show awareness of contemporary Jingdezhen porcelain, but at a considerable distance.
 Smaller numbers of pieces, often undecorated, are in a range of other background colours, especially blues and browns, usually achieved by slips, but also by applying coloured glazes all over.

 The pieces very often have grit from the kiln on the glaze at the foot, indicating rather careless making.
 They were fired in dragon kilns of various designs, and the numerous potteries were small concerns, far removed from the industrial scale of Jingdezhen.
 Pieces were mostly wheel-thrown, but moulds were also used to form pieces.

+Dish with "split pagoda" motif in the centre, interpreted by some as Daoist Neijing Tu diagram.
+Percival David Foundation/British Museum.
+There are two more in the "wall of dishes": E1 and D4.

 The iconography has peculiarities, including the motif of the "split pagoda" where the central scene "is dominated by what resembles a three storey pagoda split in two vertically by a funnel-like strip reserved in white, almost like a volcanic eruption", which has puzzled scholars; there are a number of suggestions as to its meaning.
-This is now interpreted by some, including the Percival David Foundation and Victoria and Albert Museum, as "the path to the islands of the Immortals" of Chinese mythology, leaping above the building, while others retain an open mind.
-This design is one of many where the Chinese characters in "debased" seal script make no sense, reflecting illiterate decorators producing for a market that could not read Chinese.
+This is now interpreted by some, including the Percival David Foundation and Victoria and Albert Museum, as "the path to the islands of the Immortals" of Chinese mythology, leaping above the building.
+Another interpretation identify the composition of mountains, ocean, and sailing boats as loose adaptation of the Neijing Tu (內经图/內經圖), a Daoist diagram illustrating the "inner landscape" of the human body according to Neidan, Wu Xing, Yin and Yang, and Chinese mythological principles.
+This design is also one of many where the Chinese characters in "debased" seal script make no sense, reflecting illiterate decorators producing for a market that could not read Chinese.